lucidph3nx/.dotfiles/README.md

 My personal configuration files.
 </div>

-These configuration files apply to both my Linux and MacOS machines.
+These configuration files apply to both my Linux and macOS machines.
 I plan to try to keep them able to apply to both, but might need to split them out at some stage in the future

+## Colour Scheme

+I previously exclusively used atom one dark, but I have now built a theme switching script which can be found in `.local/scripts/cli.system.setColourScheme`.
+This script changes the theme for a range of applications, often by copying a theme file from a theme directory into a file which the application is expecting to contain theme data.

 ## Linux Details